csc-training/summerschool/mpi/docs/05-collectives.md

 MPI_Scatterv(`sendbuf`{.input}, `sendcounts`{.input}, `displs`{.input}, `sendtype`{.input}, `recvbuf`{.output}, `recvcount`{.input}, `recvtype`{.input}, `root`{.input}, `comm`{.input})
   : `sendbuf`{.input}
-    : send buffer
+    : Data to be scattered

     `sendcounts`{.input}
-    : array (of length ntasks) specifying the number of elements to send to each processor
+    : Array (of length `ntasks`) specifying the number of elements to send to each process

     `displs`{.input}
-    : array (of length ntasks).
-Entry i specifies the displacement(relative to sendbuf)
+    : Array (of length `ntasks`) specifying the starting indices (relative to `sendbuf`) of the data to send to each process

     `sendtype`{.input}
-    : data type of send buffer elements
+    : Type of elements in send buffer

     `recvbuf`{.output}
-    : receive buffer
+    : Buffer for receiving data

     `recvcount`{.input}
-    : number of elements to receive
+    : Number of elements to receive

     `recvtype`{.input}
-    : data type of receive buffer elements
+    : Type of elements to receive

     `root`{.input}
-    : rank of sending process
+    : The rank of sending process

     `comm`{.input}
-    : communicator
+    : Communicator

 # Scatterv example